Ben Brading 5 min read

 • EDF Business Energy – The Energy View system is available to existing customers through their online portal.

-• SSE Business Energy – The SSE Clarity System is an energy management platform provided free of charge with all their business energy tariffs.
+• SSE Business Energy – The SSE Clarity system is an energy management platform provided free of charge with all their business energy tariffs.

 • British Gas Business Energy – Energy 360 DataView is a free platform that provides business customers with a view of their consumption data.

-Third-party energy monitoring service
+Third-party energy monitoring services

 Multi-site businesses with multiple energy suppliers or a large property portfolio should consider using a dedicated third-party energy monitoring service.